 - $100 statement credit after you pay for your TSA PreCheck or Global Entry application.

 - The first $300 you spend on travel during each 12-month period measured by your sign-up date will be automatically reimbursed through statement credits.

-- Currently, you can get 50,000 bonus points when you spend $4,000 within three months of opening your card.
+- Currently, you can earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

-The information related to the Chase Sapphire ReserveSM and Chase Sapphire Preferred® has been collected independently by MagnifyMoney and has not been reviewed or approved by the issuer of this card prior to publication.
+The information related to Chase Sapphire Reserve® has been independently collected by MagnifyMoney and has not been reviewed or provided by the issuer of this card prior to publication.

 What, exactly, qualifies as a travel purchase?
 The obvious things, like hotels and car rentals, are included.
 But don’t forget merchants like Airbnb, Expedia, or even your state DOT when you drive on toll roads.